vijoybasu/Udacity-Operationalizing-Machine-Learning/README.md

      - Combined tasks

 ## Key Steps:
-1. Bank Marketing Dataset is registered on Azure MLS
+1. The Bank Marketing Dataset is registered on Azure MLS.
-2. Specify the dataset and configuration details such as machine learning task, here in our case its a classification task, exit criteria, etc. for selecting the best model that AutoML will produce.
+2. Specify the dataset target variable and configuration details such as the machine learning task, model explainability and concurrent runs.
+Here in our case, we proceed with a classification task, an exit criteria for selecting the best model that AutoML will produce.
-3. Based on the metric selected in AutoML, select the best model and deploy it using azure container instance(ACI)
+3. Based on the primary metric selected in AutoML, we go ahead and select the best model and deploy it using azure container instance(ACI)
-4. Enable logging and application insight service for keeping track of deployed model performance and number of request handled/failed.
+4. We also make sure to enable logging and consequently application insights for keeping track of the deployed model performance and number of HTTP API Response and Request.
-5. After deployment and enabling the logs and application insights use the REST endpoint to interact with the deployed model with sample data and check its prediction results.
+5. After deployment and enabling the logs and application insights, we use the REST endpoint to consume the deployed model with sample data and check its prediction results with a JSON Payload.
-6. Using python SDK create a pipeline selecting the best AutoML model and publish it.
+6. Using the python SDK create a pipeline selecting the best AutoML model and publish it.
+7. The published pipeline is viewed in the AML Studio for confirmation.

+#### Authentication
+This step used the `az cli` interface to log in to the `AML Studio`, then create a Service Principal (SP) to access the project workspace.
+As Udacity provisioned AML lab environment does not have sufficient privilege to create the SP, this step was not performed.

+#### Auto ML Model
+This step used AML AutoML to train a collection of classification models on this Bank Marketing dataset and present the trained models in descending order of AUC weighted accuracy.

+#### Deploy the best model
+In this step, the top performing model, i.e. the one with the best AUC weighted accuracy was selected for deployment, and an endpoint to interact with the model was generated.

+#### Enable Logging
+This step used `az cli` interface to enable Application Insights and retrieve logs of the operational health of the deployed model endpoint.

+#### Consume Model Endpoints
+In this step, a provided script was run in the `az cli` interface to make a request to the deployed model endpoint and display the response received.
+The payload data used for testing the endpoint was also saved to a json file named `data.json` for use in conducting a benchmarking test on the endpoint.

+#### Create and publish a pipeline

+This involved creating and publishig an endpoint for the AutoML training pipeline, allowing the training process to be automated.

+#### Documentation

+In this final step, a screencast was created to show the entire process of the working ML application, along with a README.md file to describe the project and document the main steps.

 ## SCREENCAST YOUTUBE VIDEO LINK
 https://www.youtube.com/watch?v=_D0UccIcd6c